poornithsundar/Stock-Data-Retrieval/README.md

 Firstly run the Stock Data Retrieval.xaml file using UiPath.

-CLick Ok and select the directory.
+Click Ok and select the Stock App Reports directory.

+Select the company name listed, or add a new company with the company symbol.

+At the end, the company last month stock data-set will be downloaded.